 Over the last few years we’ve all seen the steady decline of games available for the PS Vita on the high street.
 Many larger stores have stopped stocking PlayStation Vita games completely, others have reduced their support to a minimum to the point that you can barely find a handful of games in your average video games outlet.
+You can go to gamesalike.com, to see which games are the most popular right now.
 Many of the major publishers – in the West at least – have stopped releasing games for the Vita or when they do, they seldom take the risk on providing us with physical releases, relying solely on digital distribution.

 Why is the PS Vita being left out so often in today’s market?
 If anything has unified media in the current decade, it’s cross-platform development.
 Apps like Fallout Shelter can be played on Android, iOS, PC, and Windows Mobile, while EA’s FIFA 17 exists on five different platforms, including two last-gen machines and the Vita itself has seen four incarnations of the sporting giant released.
 The original Angry Birds takes the cake for cross-platform functionality though, with appearances on an impressive almost thirty different operating systems, including smart TVs and set-top boxes.
 When you look around today though, most of these games don’t seem to be anywhere for the Vita unless they have been developed in Japan or by smaller studios.